setms/book/docs/requirements/digest/elicitation.md

 A **report specification** describes the purpose and contents of a report.
 A **dashboard** uses multiple textual and/or graphical representations of data that provide a consolidated view of a process.
+Dashboards and reports may show predictive as well as descriptive analytics, which require understanding the underlying models and statistical calculations.

 **Non-functional requirements** are constraints or quality attributes.